georust/rinex/README.md

 * [`binex`](binex/) BINEX Encoding and Decoding library
 * [`sinex`](sinex/) SNX dedicated core library
 * [`tools`](tools/) are utility scripts and development tools

+This repository now only hosts parser libraries: previous applications have been moved to the [RTK-rs](https://github.com/rtk-rs) workspace.

 ## Citation and referencing